 Using a coworking space is part of everyday life for digital nomads and location independent entrepreneurs, and its a business trend that is growing – there are over 10,000 spaces and its estimated this number will triple by 2020.

-I buy the best laptop so I can work fast, I buy a laptop stand so its the perfect height, an ergonomic mouse and keyboard, I buy the best backpack and expensive travel clothes, I leave my home country seeking weather and locations I like better, I spend my days the way I want, drink coffee I like, eat what I love and I go to work at a coworking space.
+I buy the best laptop so I can work fast, I buy a laptop stand so its the perfect height, an ergonomic mouse and keyboard, I buy the best backpack I can find, I leave my home country seeking weather and locations I like better, I spend my days the way I want, drink coffee I like, eat what I love and I go to work at a coworking space.
 And that’s where my near-perfect lifestyle starts to crumble a little…

 “Oh, the chairs don’t support my back.
 Why am I too hot?
 What the hell is this coffee?
 Whats up with the internet?
 Where’s the staff?
 Oh my god, what is that guy cooking?
 Jeez, has someone removed their shoes?
 What do you mean I have to move desks as you’re running an event?
 If I overhear any more of that girls conversation I’m gonna… Is the internet down, again?”